 Back then, the mapmaking for both Congress and General Assembly was a partisan slam-dunk.
 One party, the Republicans, controlled the legislature, governor’s mansion and state Supreme Court.

-Thanks in part to the GOP’s gerrymanders – and in part to the popularity of Donald Trump in many of those 67 counties – the party now holds an even firmer hold on the General Assembly than it did in 2011.
+Thanks in part to the GOP’s gerrymanders – and in part to the popularity of Donald Trump in many of those 67 counties – the party in 2016 gained an even firmer hold on the General Assembly than it did in 2011.